jsumners/jrfom.com/content/posts/2017/12/29/sugar.md

 Newman's Own "Sockarooni" pasta sauce has added sugar, but the organic version does not.
 1. Switch to sourdough bread.
 Real sourdough doesn't have added sugar.
-1. Look up sugar free recipies on the Internet.
+1. Look up sugar free recipes on the Internet.
 Skip the ones that use sugar substitutes, e.g Stevia.
 Use some sort of fruit to sweeten foods.
 My favorite is pineapple.